fosterbrereton/vistest/readme.md

 # How to Use

 The project specifies a dynamic library (`libvis`) and a host application, `vistest`.
-Build and run the project and you'll see output in accordance with the tests.
+Both `libvis` and `vistest` compile and link `vis.cpp` where a handful of routines are defined with various visibility settings.

 Each test grabs the function pointer for routines with the same name: one in `libvis` and one in `vistest`.
 It then compares the pointers for equality.
 Given that each symbol in the host application is visible for the host, the function pointers will (mis)match depending on the visibility settings of each function in the `libvis`.

-To ensure the call into `libvis` is fetching the symbol `libvis` would use, there are "getter" functions that are implemented in `libvis` alone.
+To ensure the call into `libvis` is fetching `libvis`'s variant of the symbol, there are "getter" functions compiled into `libvis` alone.

+Build and run the project and you'll see output in accordance with the tests.

 ## Example Output